Bennik2000/LaTeXTableGenerator/README.md

 Features:

 - Load tables from Markdown or Excel files
-- Edit the tables shape and cells
+- Edit the shape and the content of the table
 - Generate the LaTeX code for the table